Develop a Deep Understanding of Global Security and Advance in a Rewarding Career

 2. Test of English as a Foreign Language (TOEFL) official score of 213 on the computerized test, 550 on the paper test format, or 79 on the Internet format.

-Join us on Tuesday, October 15th at 12:00 PM EST to learn more about National Security Affairs, including careers within the field, NSU graduate degree offerings, and the application process.
+Join us on Monday, October 13 at 12:00 p.m.
+EST to learn more about National Security Affairs, including careers within the field, NSU graduate degree offerings, and the application process.

 This event is free and open for all to attend.
 You may register for the Open House HERE.

-Program directors and department faculty from the Department of Humanities and Politics and NSU Halmos College of Arts and Sciences Graduate Admissions will be in attendance to answer your questions about your program(s) of interest.
+Program directors and department faculty from the Department of Humanities and Politics and NSU Halmos College of Arts and Sciences Graduate Admissions will be in attendance to answer your questions about your program(s) of interest.”

 Program Director and Admissions Staff